Armanino Blog

 Since the fair market value the donor receives is significantly reduced without an in-person event, the donor’s net charitable contribution may be increased, or the organization could refund amounts that represent the fair market value that the donors ended up not receiving — for dinner and entertainment, for example.

 Your Armanino teams are here and happy to help.
-Reach out to our experts if you have questions or need some assistance.
+Reach out to our experts if you have questions or need some assistance to ensure regulatory compliance.
 For other information on managing your organization through disruption, visit our COVID-19 Resource Center.

 Stay In Touch